danbev/learning-ai/notes/architectures/mamba.md

 h_2 = Â * h_1 + B_hat * x_2
 y_2 = C * h_2
 ```

 Like me mentioned earlier this is great for inference as we only need to compute
-on token at a time and the memory and computation is constant regardless of the
+one token at a time and the memory and computation is constant regardless of the
 length of the input sequence.
 But at training we have the complete sequence already and having to go through
 this sequencially is slow (escpecially compared to transformers which can take